 Do You Have Control of Your Data?

-SafeNet allows organizations to adapt their business and security needs to meet these challenges with authentication solutions that offer flexible service delivery which simplifies authentication implementation and management through automated processes, and which drastically reduce the time and cost of provisioning, administration, and managing users and tokens compared to traditional authentication models.
+SafeNet allows organizations to adapt their business and security needs to meet these challenges with access security solutions that offer flexible service delivery which simplifies authentication implementation and management through automated processes, and which drastically reduce the time and cost of provisioning, administration, and managing users and tokens compared to traditional models.

-Administrators need to create consistent authentication policies for secure access via VPNs and keep their authentication solution flexible, cost-effective, and easy to-deploy.Learn How Our Solutions Secure VPNs
+Administrators need to create consistent policies for secure access via VPNs and keep their identity and access management solution flexible, cost-effective, and easy to-deploy.Learn How Our Solutions Secure VPNs

 The growth in the use of virtualized environments – particularly Virtual Desktop Infrastructure (VDI) solutions – is challenging businesses to overcome the vulnerabilities of fixed passwords.Learn How Our Solutions Secure VDIs

-In addition to the above authentication-centric solutions, by combining authentication with encryption and cryptographic key management, SafeNet customers can address the following high-priority security needs throughout their organizations.
+In addition to the above, by combining authentication with encryption and cryptographic key management, SafeNet customers can address the following high-priority security needs throughout their organizations.

 view Industry Solutions